napari/napari/docs/plugins/npe2_manifest_specification.md

 ### Optional fields

-- **name** Brief text used to describe this writer when presented.
+- **display_name** Brief text used to describe this writer when presented.
   Empty by default.
+When present this is presented along side the plugin name and may be used to distinguish the kind of writer for the user.
+E.g. "lossy" or "lossless".
 - **filename_extensions** List of filename extensions compatible with this writer.
 The first entry is used as the default if necessary.
 Empty by default.
+  When empty, any filename extension is accepted.

 ### Examples